Cocaine Addiction

 You may also suffer various other blood-borne diseases.
 An overdose of the drug even leads to heart failure, respiratory failure, stroke, and cerebral hemorrhage.

-There is no specific medication that can help in treating the addiction on own.
+There is no specific medication that can help treat the addiction alone.
 Consulting a doctor can only help you out of this.
-Don’t wait till your condition worsens or become life-threatening.
+Don’t wait till your condition worsens or becomes life-threatening.
 Immediately visit your doctor and save your life.